doquyenduong/deep_learning_vision/README.md

 ### Models with Transformers  for benchmarking
 * GPT2_Benchmark_reviews_mobile_appliances.ipynb
-* GPT2_benchmark_skincare_reviews.ipynb: Comparing with the RNN model
+* GPT2_benchmark_skincare_reviews.ipynb: Comparing reviews for skincare products with the RNN model